 If you don’t have a veterinarian in your area that offers reproductive tract scoring, don’t panic!
-You can achieve the same thing by visually observing your heifers for heat in the weeks and months leading up to breeding.
-You want to observe that at least 50% of heifers are cycling six weeks prior to breeding.
+You can achieve the same thing by visually observing heifers for heat in the weeks and months leading up to breeding.
+You want to observe at least 50% are cycling six weeks prior to breeding.

 Criteria for synchronizing cows: